 Concerts in and outside Europe

 Annabel gave recitals at Festivals like the Rheingau-Musikfestival, the Schleswig-Holstein Musik Festival, Festspiele Mecklenburg-Vorpommern, the Sandsteinfestival and the Rising Stars Series at the Pyeong Chang Music Festival in South Korea.
 Moreover, she performed at the Beethovenhaus in Bonn, the Radio Bremen, the Conservatory in Izmir (Turkey), the theatre in Giessen, the Kampener Musiksommer and at the Holland Music Sessions.
-As a soloist, Annabel gave concerts with the Heidelberg Symphony Orchestra, the Baden Baden Philharmonia, the Trier Philharmonic Orchestra and the Chamber Orchestra of Wuppertal.
+As a soloist, Annabel performed with the Heidelberg Symphony Orchestra, the Baden Baden Philharmonia, the Trier Philharmonic Orchestra and the Chamber Orchestra of Wuppertal.

 Annabel is recipient of the Presidential Distinction Award from NEC, the Bucerius scholarship from the Deutsche Stiftung Musikleben and is a scholar from the Willy Robert Pitzer foundation as well as the Erasmus Gesellschaft.
 Since February 2020, Annabel is playing a cello by “G.B.
 Grancino, Milano 169?” from the instruments fund of the Deutsche Stiftung Musikleben.